strdavis/tetris-clone/README.md

 <br />

-Download the [SDL_GPU repo](https://github.com/grimfang4/sdl-gpu).
+Download the [SDL_gpu repository](https://github.com/grimfang4/sdl-gpu).
 From the root directory of the repository, run. . .
 ```
 cmake -G "Unix Makefiles"
 make